 Grand Master Vilhena commissioned a palace near the main gate where he and his successors could watch the ceremonies which followed their entrance into Mdina.
 In the bronze medallion above the inner portal Vilhena was portrayed wearing the large wig which King Louis XIV of France made so fashionable.
-Probably it was very uncomfortable to wear such a wig during Malta's long and hot summer, but Vilhena wanted to convey the message that he was a sovereign on the same standing as the other European kings.
-As a result of the 1714 Treaty of Utrecht, Spain had lost Sicily and the Grand Masters no longer regarded themselves as vassals of the Crown of Sicily.
+Probably it was very uncomfortable to wear such a wig during the long and hot summer of Malta, but Vilhena wanted to convey the message that he was a sovereign on the same standing as the other European kings.
+As a result of the 1714 Treaty of Utrecht, Spain lost Sicily and the Grand Masters no longer regarded themselves as vassals of the Crown of Sicily.

 The Giurati were four Maltese elected magistrates who assisted the Governor of Malta before the island was assigned to the Knights.

 They retained a mainly honorific role which included taking part in the ceremonies associated with the "coronation" of a new Grand Master.
 They had residences also at Valletta and Victoria.

 Mondion decorated the new building where the giurati met with all sorts of military symbols, for which Grand Master Vilhena had a penchant, probably to make up for the de-facto truce between the Order and the Ottoman Empire which characterized his stay in power.